abhay8117/web_development/README.md

 # web_development
-Their is all kind of web Api
+There is all kind of web Api